Turnaround physics beyond spherical symmetry: Discussion and conclusions

 \section{Discussion and conclusions}

 In spherical symmetry, the turnaround radius clearly corresponds to a sphere of instability.
 Test particles that start on this surface with zero initial velocity with respect to it remain on it; analogous test particles inside this critical sphere must collapse, while those outside never form a bound system and disperse.
 The turnaround sphere corresponds to a delicate balance between the local gravitational attraction, which tends to make a dust shell collapse, and the cosmic expansion that tends to disperse it.
 On either side of the turnaround surface, one of these two forces prevails and moves a test particle away from it, so the position of (dynamical) equilibrium at the turnaround surface is clearly unstable.
+An actual measurement of the turn-around point will require the observation a specific galaxy near this surface.
+Therefore, this galaxy should preferably reside in a cold, coherent flow.
+It seems that this situation has only been studied in numerical simulations, with the conclusion that the needed galaxies are cold near the turnaround point \cite{Brinckmann:2014nia}.
+The 4-velocity perturbation $\delta u^1$ used in our calculation is negative because of the self-gravity of the mass contained inside the turnaround surface: this mass slows down the outward motion of geodesic particles relative to the cosmic substratum.
+In an unperturbed universe, massive test particles starting out with zero (radial) initial velocity relative to the background would not be pulled back this way, hence it is always $\delta u^1 <0$ (assuming, of course, that the mass contained in the turnaround surface to be positive, which is the only physically meaningful option).

 The turnaround radius is not a fixed point in the phase space of radial timelike geodesics, unless the background universe is de Sitter, which is locally static \cite{PriceRomano, FaraoniJacques, Leandros}.
-In a general FLRW background, the (proper or areal) turnaround radius is not constant but depends on time and the turnaround sphere expands (but the dust particles sitting on it have zero acceleration $\ddot{R}=0$, where $R$ is the areal radius).
+In a general FLRW background, the (proper or areal) turnaround radius is not constant but depends on time and the turnaround sphere expands (but the dust particles sitting on it have zero acceleration $\ddot{R}=0$, initially and at all later times, where $R$ is the areal radius).
 The turnaround sphere is not comoving.

 Since the turnaround sphere is a sphere of unstable equilibrium, it marks the upper bound on the radius of any (spherical) bound structure.
 Because of the instability, a spherical bound structure with radius equal to the turnaround radius will not occur in nature.
 The turnaround radius is presented correctly in the literature as marking the upper limit to the largest possible size of a bound spherical structure.